 “Just because an illness or condition isn’t widely known doesn’t make it any less serious than any other illness.” – The Mighty

-“Chronic illness has put me in a different place in life than everyone else my age & I need to try my best to remind myself that it is not something to be ashamed of.” – @myillnessmythoughts
+“Chronic illness has put me in a different place in life than everyone else my age, and I need to try my best to remind myself that it is not something to be ashamed of.” – @myillnessmythoughts

 “You don’t always have to be grateful that it isn’t worse.” – Unknown